Henri Julien (motor sports): Racing driver

 In 1950, Julien designed his first single seater racing car based on Simca components for junior teams up to 500 cc and drove this competitively.
 A second car was built in 1952, which had a BMW engine.
 In 1957, he built his JH3, also known as the Julien-Panhard.
 This car had an 850 cc two-cylinder Panhard engine and front wheel drive as well as several Panhard production components.

 At the end of the 1950s, Julien focussed on the recently established Formula Junior.
 He modified his cars according to the rules of this class, but participated personally only in a few races in southern France.

 Julien participated in 1959 with his Julien-Panhard at the Grand Prix of Monaco Junior in Formula Junior.
-He qualified and finished in 19th place, after being lapped 4 times by the winner, Michael May, in a Stanguellini.
+He qualified and finished in 19th place, after being lapped four times by the winner, Michael May, in a Stanguellini.
 Julien entered once again in Monte Carlo in 1960 with the slightly modified JH4 version of this car with a smaller radiator face, but he did not participate in the race for unknown reasons.
 Some sources say that he had not qualified, others state that he did not try at all.

 In 1959, Julien ceased trying to build his own race cars.
 In the 1960s, he occasionally drove cars of other manufacturers in lesser classes including Formula 3.

-In 1964, he registered a Lotus 22 with a Ford engine for a Formula 3 race in southern France.
+In 1964, Julien registered a Lotus 22 with a Ford engine for a Formula 3 race in southern France.
 He participated in the Coupe de Vitesse at Pau but retired after 13 laps with a faulty brake system.
-He didn't qualify for the Formula 3 Grand Prix of Monaco, where he wanted to start for the Team Écurie Méditerranée.
+He did not qualify for the Formula 3 Grand Prix of Monaco, where he wanted to start for the Team Écurie Méditerranée.

 In 1965, Julien started once again in Formula 3.
-He registered an Alpine 270 with a Renault engine for the Coupe de Vitesse in Pau but didn't qualify.
+He registered an Alpine 270 with a Renault engine for the Coupe de Vitesse in Pau but did not qualify.
 Shortly after, at the age of 38, he retired from competing in races.
 However, it was reported that he continued training French drivers within the French Formula 3.